gtmmanni-codes/Tic-Tac-Toe-Game/README.md

 2. Player O starts first.
 3. Click on any empty box to place your mark.
 4. Players alternate turns between O and X.
+5. The game checks for a winner after every move.
+6. Once a winner is found:

+- The winner is displayed in the heading.
+- All boxes are disabled.

+7. Click the Reset button to start a new game.